 A detail built in the high Romanesque style.

 The interior and ...

-The tympanon we admired in Paray-le-Monial had been transferred from the parish church in Anzy-le-Duc to the Musée du Hiéron (the Greek word hieros means holy).
-Christ the teacher sits in a mandorla with two cherubs supporting him.
+The tympanum we admired in Paray-le-Monial had been transferred from the parish church in Anzy-le-Duc to the Musée du Hiéron (the Greek word hieros means holy).
+Christ, the teacher, sits in a mandorla with two cherubs supporting him.

 Tender and loving detail with Mary and baby Jesus looking like an adult.

-The following tympanon we found above the entrance to Ste-Marie-Madeleine (Mary Magdalene) at Neuilly-en-Donjon.
-It shows Jesus sitting on St. Mary's lap accepting the gifts of the three Magi.
+The following tympanum we found above the entrance to Ste-Marie-Madeleine (Mary Magdalene) at Neuilly-en-Donjon.
+It shows Jesus sitting on St. Mary's lap, accepting the gifts of the three Magi.

-Below on the left hand side Eve is offering the famous apple to Adam who really is reluctant to take this sour one thinking about sweeter fruits behind him?
+Below on the left-hand side, Eve is offering the famous apple to Adam, who is reluctant to take this sour one thinking about sweeter fruits behind him?

 And, behold, a woman in the city, which was a sinner, when she knew that Jesus sat at meal in the Pharisee's house, brought an alabaster box of ointment, and stood at his feet behind him weeping, and began to wash his feet with tears, and did wipe them with the hairs of her head, and kissed his feet, and anointed them with the ointment.